 '-h n' External symbol or section (used for global variables) names are not case sensitive on VAX/VMS and always mapped to upper case.
 This is contrary to the C language definition which explicitly distinguishes upper and lower case.
 To implement a standard conforming C compiler, names must be changed (mapped) to preserve the case information.
 The default mapping is to convert all lower case characters to uppercase and adding an underscore followed by a 6 digit hex value, representing a 24 digit binary value.
 The one digits in the binary value represent which characters are uppercase in the original symbol name.

 The '-h n' option determines how we map names.
 This takes several values.
 No '-h' switch at all allows case hacking as described above.
 A value of zero ('-h0') implies names should be upper case, and inhibits the case hack.
+A value of 2 ('-h2') implies names should be all lower case, with no case hack.
 A value of 3 ('-h3') implies that case should be preserved.
 The value 1 is unused.
-The '-H option directs as to display every mapped symbol during assembly.
+The -H option directs as to display every mapped symbol during assembly.